Keystone College Policies

 - the right to file complaints with the Department of Education concerning alleged failure of the College to comply with the Act.

-No one other than the student is granted access to the student’s educational records unless the students has granted that person permission through MyKC, the College’s student portal.
+No one other than the student is granted access to the student’s educational records unless the student has granted that person permission through MyKC, the College’s student portal.
 Students have the opportunity to grant and remove permissions at any point after their initial orientation day at Keystone College.
 Persons identified by the student will have access to the students educational records through a unique log on for MyKC.
 This access does not provide the ability for the designee to act on the student’s behalf.

 FERPA allows the College to release certain “Directory Information” about our students without the need for a waiver.
 This information includes: